Image Restoration by Iterative Denoising and Backward Projections: Experiments

-Table \ref{table:deblurring_S1to4} shows the results of IDBP, auto-tuned IDBP, P\&P and the dedicated algorithm IDD-BM3D.
-For each scenario it shows the input PSNR (i.e. PSNR of $\y$) and the BSNR (blurred signal-to-noise-ratio, defined as $\mathrm{var}(\H\x)/m\sigma_n^2$) for each image, as well as the ISNR (improvement signal-to-noise-ratio) for each method and image, which is the difference between the PSNR of the reconstruction and the input PSNR.
-Note that in Scenario 3, $\sigma_n^2$ is set slightly different for each image, ensuring that the BSNR is 40 dB.
+Table \ref{table:deblurring_S1to4} shows the results of the different methods.
+For each scenario it shows the input PSNR (i.e. PSNR of $\y$) and the BSNR (blurred signal-to-noise-ratio, defined as $\mathrm{var}(\H\x)/m\sigma_e^2$) for each image, as well as the ISNR\footnote{ISNR equals the difference between the PSNR of the reconstruction and the input PSNR.} (improvement signal-to-noise-ratio) and SSIM for each method and image.
+Note that in Scenario 3, $\sigma_e^2$ is set slightly different for each image, ensuring that the BSNR is 40 dB.
+In Fig. \ref{fig:deblurring_PSNR_vs_iter} we also present the PSNR, averaged over all scenarios and images, as a function of the iteration number for the denoising-based techniques (i.e. P\&P, IRCNN and IDBP).
+It can be seen that the IDBP optimization scheme is faster than P\&P (which is based on variable splitting and ADMM) and IRCNN (which is based on variable splitting and quadratic penalty method).

 From Table \ref{table:deblurring_S1to4} it is clear that IDBP's plain and auto-tuned implementations have similar performance on average.
+Moreover, note that in every scenario at least one of the two leading methods (on average) is obtained by an IDBP implementation.
+In fact, when averaging over all scenarios IDBP-CNN has the highest ISNR.

-Both of them perform better than P\&P, and have only a small performance gap below IDD-BM3D, which is especially tailored for the deblurring problem and requires more iterations and parameter tuning.
-Figure \ref{deblurring_example} displays the results for {\em Barbara} in Scenario 4.
-It can be seen that IDBP reconstruction, especially with auto-tuning in this case, restores the texture better (e.g. look near the right palm).
+Focusing on the methods that use the BM3D prior, both IDBP-BM3D versions perform better than P\&P-BM3D, and have only a small performance gap below IDD-BM3D, which is especially tailored for the deblurring problem and requires many more iterations and parameter tuning.
+Fig. \ref{deblurring_example} displays the results of the BM3D-based methods for {\em Barbara} in Scenario 4.
+It can be seen that IDBP-BM3D reconstruction, especially with auto-tuning in this case, restores the texture better (e.g. look near the right palm).

+Focusing on the methods that use DNN prior, these three methods are highly competitive.
+However, we remind the reader that IRCNN uses about two dozen different DNNs for each inverse problem, while IDBP requires only a single DNN per scenario, as we do not modify $\delta$ between iterations.
+Fig. \ref{deblurring_example2} displays the results of IRCNN and IDBP-CNN for {\em Lena} in Scenario 1.
+It can be seen that IDBP-CNN recovers more fine details of the hat.
+Fig. \ref{deblurring_example3} displays the results of IRCNN and IDBP-CNN for {\em Cameraman} in Scenario 3.
+In this case, IDBP-CNN recovers the fingers better.
+We do not show the results of auto-tuned IDBP-CNN, since there is no visual difference compared to its plain counterpart.

+We examine the performance of the methods on BSD68 dataset as well.
+The results are given in Table \ref{table:bsd68_deblurring}.
+The observations in the above three paragraphs stay the same on this dataset.
+IDBP's plain and auto-tuned implementations exhibit (similar) impressive performance.
+Again, when averaging over all scenarios IDBP-CNN has the highest PSNR.

+For more examples, we refer the reader to a short conference version of this paper \cite{tirer2018icip}, where we demonstrate the advantages of using IDBP with an automatic parameter tuning for image deblurring when only an inexact estimate of the blur kernel is available, and per-scenario tuning is impossible.
+This situation is encountered in most blind-deblurring methods, which start with estimating only the kernel, and then use it to recover the latent image via non-blind deblurring.